knative/docs/docs/getting-started/first-service.md

             service.serving.knative.dev/hello created
             ```

-## List your Knative Service
+## List Knative Services

-To see the URL where your Knative Service is hosted, leverage the `kn` CLI:
+Use the Knative (`kn`) CLI to view the URL where your Knative Service is hosted:

 === "kn"
-    View a list of Knative services by running the command:
+    View a list of Knative Services by running the command:
     ```bash
     kn service list
     ```